mebeim/aoc/2020/README.md

 both in actual code and in pseudo-code are available online through a simple Google search.

-Here's my Python implementation of the baby-step giant-step algorithm I'm going to use.
-Note that it does *not* always exist a solution for the discrete logarithm, and that `p` must be prime for the following to work.
+Here's my Python implementation of the baby-step giant-step algorithm.
+Note that the discrete logarithm does *not* always have a solution, and that `p` must be prime for the following to work.

 ```python
 def bsgs(base, n, p):